Reconciliation in action at MTC

 Our Reconciliation Action Plan

 The RAP will assist us in raising awareness of, and celebrating, Aboriginal and Torres Strait Islander culture and customs among our workforce as well as help facilitate partnerships with local Aboriginal and Torres Strait Islander organisations across our service delivery locations across Greater Sydney and Queensland.
-These partnerships form a crucial part of MTC’s efforts to increase the participation of Aboriginal and Torres Strait Islander customers in our programs which play a vital role in building essential skills required for entry into sustainable employment.
+These partnerships form a crucial part of MTC’s efforts to increase the participation of Aboriginal and Torres Strait Islander participants in our programs which play a vital role in building essential skills required for entry into sustainable employment.

 Our Reconciliation Action Plan artwork was created by Jasmine Sarin, a proud Kamilaroi and Jerrinja woman from NSW.